+As the name suggests, a shallow well jet pump is ideal for shallow wells with no more than 18 feet of total pumping lift required.
 Install a foot valve or a check valve in a shallow jet well pump's suction line to maintain prime longer.
-Remove prime reducing air or gases from the pump.
-To do this, shut the pump's control valve after filling the pump casing and suction line with water, and run the pump, keeping its priming plug loose.
-This process expels trapped air inside the pump.
+You'll also need to remove prime-reducing air or gases from the pump.
+To do this, shut the pump's control valve after filling the pump casing and suction line with water.
+Run the pump, keeping its priming plug loose.
+This process gets rid of trapped air inside the pump.
 Repeat the process until smooth water flows around the prime plug, and precharge the pressure tank.

 One or Two Line Well Pumps

-Priming can be accomplished without removing rusty pump plumbing fittings, especially a corroded pump priming casing plug.
+Priming on this type of well pump can be accomplished without removing rusty pump plumbing fittings, especially a corroded pump priming casing plug.
 This prevents accidental breakage and saves subsequent replacement costs.
-For this, connect a garden hose labeled "lead free and safe for drinking water," to the neighboring building's outdoor hose connection.
+For this, connect a garden hose that is labeled as lead free and safe for drinking water to the neighboring building's outdoor hose connection.
 Flush out the hose by running the donor building's water through it.
 Connect the hose's other end to a water faucet near the prime deficient well pump.
-Open the recipient building water shutoff valve, which will first expel air out of the recipient building faucet and then water will flow through it.
+Open the recipient building water shutoff valve, which will first expel air out of the recipient building faucet before letting water flow through it.
 Shut the faucet to raise pump pressure to 40 psi.
 Turn off the water tap connections at either hose ends.
 Switch on the pump motor.
-If the pump turns on, pumps water and switches off by itself and building tap water flow is restored, the priming is successfully complete; otherwise repeat the process.
+If the pump turns on, pumps water and switches off by itself and building tap water flow is restored, the priming is successfully complete.
+Otherwise, repeat the process.

-Self-priming surface centrifugal pumps meant for shallow wells can reprime themselves in about five minutes when they become filled with air, by sending a charge of water into the prime casing.
-This water and the air from the suction line are drawn into the rotating impeller created vacuum, the air water mixture is sent into the air separation compartment where the air is expelled from the pump and the water is directed back to the priming casing.
+Self-priming surface centrifugal pumps meant for shallow wells can reprime themselves in about five minutes when they become filled with air.
+They do this by sending a charge of water into the prime casing.
+This water and the air from the suction line are drawn into the rotating impeller-created vacuum.
+The air-water mixture is sent into the air separation compartment where the air is pushed out of the pump, and the water is directed back to the priming casing.

-Use self-priming submersible pumps in deep wells where centrifugal surface pumps are impractical.
-Priming or replacing the air filled in the impeller region of the pump with water is not an issue in these pumps designed to function submerged in water.
-The pump's turbulent turbine action ensures the impeller area is flooded and prevents air entrapment within.
+Self-priming submersible pumps are ideal in deep wells where centrifugal surface pumps won't work.
+Priming a well pump for this type of setup is not an issue because these pumps are designed to function submerged in water.
+The pump's turbulent turbine action keeps the impeller area flooded and prevents air from getting trapped inside the pump.

 If you have multiple centrifugal pumps to prime in an industrial or agricultural setting, you can use an automatic or manually controlled vacuum priming system.
-This apparatus creates a pressure differential in the pump's suction line and pulls water up the line until it reaches the priming valve thereby displacing pump air.
-The valve will then automatically shut off and the water level control switch will signal the completion of the priming.
+This equipment creates a pressure differential in the pump's suction line and pulls water up the line until it reaches the priming valve and pushes out any air trapped in the pump.
+The valve automatically shuts off, and the water level control switch signals that priming is complete.